codacy/codacy-checkstyle/src/main/resources/docs/description/MethodTypeParameterName.md

-Since Checkstyle 5.0

-Validates identifiers for method type parameters.
+Checks that method type parameter names conform to a format specified by the format property.